Science couldn't find the pain

 Everybody is looking for pain in the wrong places

-The pain that comes from cutaneous fold crossings is so intense and acute that everybody thinks that it comes from beneath their skin, and that it's caused by some damage to internal organs, bones, muscles, ligaments, ...
+The pain that arises from cutaneous fold crossings is so intense and acute that everyone is convinced it originates beneath the skin, and is caused by damage to internal organs, bones, muscles, ligaments, ...

-Even pain specialists in varied fields such as: medicine, surgery, chiropractic, massage, acupuncture, naturopathy, homeopathy, osteopathy, ... all think that the pain resides beneath the skin.
+Even pain specialists in varied fields such as: medicine, surgery, chiropractic, massage, acupuncture, naturopathy, homeopathy, osteopathy, ... are all convinced that the pain resides beneath the skin.

-It is this conviction; that the pain is too intense to originate from the skin itself, that stops people from trying to reach it with their fingers and nails.
+It is this same belief, (that the pain is too intense to originate from the skin itself), that prevents people from trying to reach it with their nails.

-Pain specialists are doing a good job at keeping this myth alive, while making profits with useless and ineffective treatments.
+Pain specialists do everything they can to perpetuate this myth while accumulating profits with useless and ineffective treatments.

-Grooming proves that the source of most pain is not beneath the skin, but in the folds of the skin itself.
+Grooming proves that the source of the pain is not under the skin, but rather in the folds of the skin itself.

-Anybody can check this out on their own body.
+Anyone can verify this on their own body.

 Cutaneous pain can be excruciating.

-Just one painful fold crossing can ruin your whole day.
+Just one painful fold crossing can ruin your entire day.

-Articulations are poorly equipped in nerve endings and pain receptors.
+Articulations have very few nerve endings and pain receptors.

-They only hurt when badly forced out of position.
+They can only hurt when badly forced out of position.

 That’s what hurts.

-Your articulations were conceived to withstand at least three times the wear and tear you've put them through.
+Your joints were conceived to withstand at least three times the wear and tear you've put them through.

 Unless you're severely overweight or a professional athlete; your articulations are practically new.